3 Questions Insurers Should Ask About Migrating CCM to the CloudLast updated: June 9, 2023 | 4 min read

-As the smoke begins to clear after the disruption COVID-19 has caused the insurance industry, a number of revelations have come to light.
-Most notable has been the vital role the cloud has played in enabling businesses to continue functioning despite the many challenges posed by the pandemic.
+As the smoke begins to clear after the disruption COVID-19 has caused the insurance industry, several revelations have come to light.
+Most notable has been the vital role the cloud has played in enabling businesses to continue functioning despite many challenges posed by the pandemic.

-Nearly two-thirds of North American insurers already support a full cloud infrastructure or are accelerating their cloud migration for a more scalable, efficient, flexible, and cost-effective model.
+Nearly two-thirds of North American insurers support a full cloud infrastructure or are accelerating their cloud migration.
+This offers a more scalable, efficient, flexible, and cost-effective model.
 While the other third have cited security concerns or IT infrastructure preparedness as the top reasons to retain on-premise customer communications management (CCM) solutions, for most, the global crisis has made the move to the cloud inevitable.

-If you’re looking to make the move to cloud-based CCM, read on to discover the benefits, the best time to move, and tips for facilitating your migration.
+If you’re looking to make the move to cloud-based CCM, this is for you.
+Read on to discover the benefits, the best time to move, as well as tips for facilitating your migration.

 1. Why Move CCM to the Cloud?